puppetlabs/puppet-docs/source/pe/3.7/orchestration_adding_actions.markdown

 > * To invoke actions in the PE console, see [Navigating Live Management](./console_navigating_live_mgmt.html).
 > * To invoke actions on the command line, see [Invoking Actions](./orchestration_invoke_cli.html).
 > * For a list of built-in actions, see [List of Built-In Orchestration Actions](./orchestration_actions.html).

->**Note**: Live Management is deprecated in PE 3.8, and will be replaced in future PE versions.
-See the [PE 3.8 release notes](./release_notes.html#live-management-is-deprecated) for more information.

 [fundamentals]: ./orchestration_overview.html#orchestration-fundamentals